InseeFr/Lunatic/README.md

 Workers are normally installed when the library is installed (postinstall scripts).
 If this is not the case, you can always manually run the command `npx @inseefr/lunatic workers` at the root of your project to add Lunatic workers to your project.

-Lunatic workers are added to the `public/workers` folder of the current project when the library is installed.
+By default: Lunatic workers are added to the `public/workers` folder of the current project when the library is installed.
+If you want to install inside another folder, just run `npx @inseefr/lunatic workers my-custom-folder`.
+Workers will be available to the `my-custom-folder/workers` folder of the current project.

 If a new version of Lunatic offers new workers, they will be automatically updated.
 This ensures that you always have the right version of workers for the version of Lunatic you're using.